Weston’s became the largest biscuit manufacturer in the British Empire and introduced the Wagon Wheel and Jammie Dodgers.

 W G Weston enlisted in the Canadian Army during the First World War, and served in France.
 Fascinated by business, during his periods of leave he toured English biscuit factories.
 He appreciated the quality of British biscuits, but determined that production methods were inefficient.

-After the war, W G Weston persuaded his father to import machinery to manufacture English-style biscuits.
-Following this $1 million investment, the business began to flourish.
-Following the death of his father in 1924, W G Weston assumed full control of the business.
+W G Weston returned from the war in 1919, and persuaded his father to import $1 million of machinery to manufacture English-style biscuits.
+The business soon began to flourish.
+W G Weston assumed full control of the business following the death of his father in 1924.

 Weston maintained scrupulous cost control.
 A visitor to a Weston plant in Slough in 1937 noted a jet of air that was thinning the chocolate coating on the production line biscuits.
 The visitor commented, “that’s blowing the chocolate off”, and Weston replied, “No, it’s blowing the profit on”.